mkarner07/mkarner07.github.io/_posts/2024-01-07-5-Learnings-From-Becoming-a-Department-Head-at-29.md

 The insights for this articles are learnings from my journey.
 If you are interested in my personal story, please check out my [recent article on my transition from academia to the corporate world]({% post_url 2023-11-30-My-Transformative-Journey-into-Corporate-Culture %}).

 Additionally, I used the following sources:
 - [Leaders Eat Last](https://amzn.to/3TnSvVQ) by Simon Sinek
 - [One Minute Manager Meets The Monkey](https://amzn.to/3SAZZ7E) by Ken Blanchard

+*Short Disclaimer: In this article I've used affiliate links.
+If you buy a book from the links, I will get a small comission.*